 There never has been any at any point.

-This has now become the tactics of Andrew Weissman, the Pitbull and Robert Muller, and his merry band of Democratic donors and even hiring Hillary Clinton's lawyer.
+This has now become the tactics of Andrew Weissman, the Pitbull, and Robert Mueller, and his merry band of Democratic donors and even hiring Hillary Clinton's lawyer.

 And we went over a list last night of all the Obama people that lied.

-When is the pre-dawn raid gonna happen for Hillary slam dunk case?
+When is the pre-dawn raid going to happen for Hillary slam dunk case?

-Although they put the fix in, that would be struck and comey, struck who wanted Hillary, thought she should win a hundred million a zero.
+Although they put the fix in, that would be Strzok and Comey, Strzzk, who wanted Hillary, thought she should win $100 million to zero.

-Uh then, of course, subpoenaed emails deleted, computers hard drive, acid wash with bleach bit and then busting up devices.
+Then, of course, subpoenaed emails deleted, computers, hard drive, acid washed with bleach bit, and then busting up devices.

-Or when are we going to get to Eric Holder or Cheryl Mills or Brennan or Clapper, who will all lied under oath, or treasury officials under Obama, or any of the other numbers of people.
+Or when are we going to get to Eric Holder or Cheryl Mills or Brennan or Clapper, who all lied under oath, or Treasury officials under Obama or any of the other numbers of people?

-I uh I gotta imagine, I mean, there's been a lot of talk.
+I got to imagine, I mean, there's been a lot of talk.

 You thought the last time I interviewed you that you were being targeted, that it might happen.